Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/metadata/_index.md

 ---
-title: "free@home Addon Metadata"
+title: "ABB free@home Addon Metadata"
 draft: false
 weight: 50
 ShowTOC: true
 ---

-## free@home Addon Metadata
+## ABB free@home Addon Metadata

-Every free@home Addon contains one special file `free-at-home-metadata.json`, which describes the Addon itself.
+Every ABB free@home Addon contains one special file `free-at-home-metadata.json`, which describes the Addon itself.
 When a new Addon is added to the system access point, it will look at this file to determine how to handle the Addon and what should be displayed to the end-user in the UI of the free@home next app (and similarly, the Web interface of the system access point).